ryanmio/DecodeMe-/TASKS.md

 - [ ] Implement challenge mode for friends
 - [ ] Implement daily streaks
 - [ ] Implement language selector
+- [ ] Add more stats to the history page like accuracy

 ### Testing
 - [ ] Unit tests for backend functions